Naima Bhana Lopez, PhD, BCBA-D

 Autism Spectrum Disorders (e.g., communication, inclusion, behavior management, social skills development)

-Academic programs for students with moderate to severe disabilities
+Academic programs for students with complex needs

 Early Intervention for learning, communication, and literacy for children with and without disabilities.

 Assistive Technology and Augmentative and Alternative Communication